ujw0l/ctc-lite/readme.txt

 Stable tag: 1.0.0 Alpha
 License: GPLv2 or later

-Lightweight WordPress e-commerce plugin.Works with almost any Theme without customization.
+Lightweight WordPress e-commerce plugin.Works with almost any Theme with minor to no CSS customization.

 == Description ==